The Seljuk Han of Anatolia

 Cami 1258).
 This medrese offers some of the most spectacular Seljuk tile design

-mihrab are noteworthy.
-But it is the dome that remains the showstopper of this
+are noteworthy.
+Yet it is the dome that is the the most stunning element of this

 monument.
-The triangle pattern on the dome, the drum rim with its pseudo-koufic
+The triangle pattern on the dome, the drum rim with its pseudo-kufic

 border and the squinches with their sunburst designs are a memorable sight to